Google Cloud Results

 Increasingly, media buyers purchase ads across multiple platforms.
 To plan integrated sales, SPH's ad sales team works closely with other divisions such as circulation sales, editorial newsrooms, and SPH Radio.
-Through group chats on Hangouts, cross-functional teams can work productively no matter where they are.
+Through group chats on Google Chat, cross-functional teams can work productively no matter where they are.

 Driving ad revenue with Google Analytics 360 and BigQuery

 In recent years, SPH has digitized all its print assets to offer readers more choice.
 Subscribers can read their favorite newspaper or magazine on their mobile devices and still get a print copy delivered to their door.
 Digitalization has enabled SPH to reach a global audience who can access its content online.
 Better yet, it makes it easier for SPH to analyze behavioral metrics from its digital properties in real time.